AMERICAN HISTORY X ANALYSIS

-Scratching the cinematic surface with closer examination, the lawlessness in Venice Beach, California, as it is depicted in ‘American History X’, has proven to be a vivid metaphor for the people’s history broadly beyond the United States.
-A hard-fought competitive environment, defamation rhetoric towards rivals, racial, religious, and social intolerance on one level and thought for the family, a sense of social belonging, rehabilitation, and liabilities on the other.
-The principal characters and DEREK VINYARD notably were to become archetypes, mirroring the biblical myths and stories of ancient literature, overinflated behavioral patterns of the modern society, shattered by prejudices and dividing lines.
-Looking broadly back from a distance of two decades since the premiere, Derek Vinyard has got on board of the public consciousness well beyond his fictional cinematic nature.
+Scratching the cinematic surface with closer examination, the lawlessness in Venice Beach, California, as depicted in American History X, has proven to be a vivid metaphor for the people’s history broadly beyond the United States.
+A hard-fought competitive environment, defamation rhetoric towards rivals, racial, religious, and social intolerance on one level, and thought for the family, a sense of social belonging, rehabilitation, and liabilities on the other.
+The principal characters and DEREK VINYARD notably were to become archetypes, mirroring the biblical myths and stories of ancient literature and overinflated behavioral patterns of modern society, shattered by prejudices and dividing lines.
+Looking broadly back from two decades since the premiere, Derek Vinyard has gotten on board the public consciousness well beyond his fictional cinematic nature and deserves its American History X analysis

 None of them are all right, Danny.